logo

 Fact:

-Similarly, research has also shown that vaccines do not cause SIDS.
+• Similarly, it has also been proven that vaccines do not cause SIDS.
 SIDS is a tragic and poorly understood event, but there is no evidence linking it to vaccinations.
 Babies are at greater risk for SIDS if they sleep on their stomachs or are exposed to tobacco smoke.

 Myth: Vaccines Contain Harmful Ingredients